bkamins/bkamins.github.io/_posts/2023-06-16-homographs.md

 # Combining collections of arrays

-I will concentrate here on a simplest (and most often needed scenarios).
+I will concentrate here on the simplest (and most often needed scenarios).
 Assume you have a vector of vectors of equal length:

 ```